sfabbro/canfar.github.io/docs/storage_en.md

 #### FUSE
 ##### Linux

-* On some ditros (RHEL 5, CentOS 5, Scientific Linux 5) you may need to add the fuse library:
+* On some old Linux distributions (RHEL 5, CentOS 5, Scientific Linux 5), you may need to add the fuse library:

 <div class="shell">